 If the situation is inappropriate or might cause harm to the senior, try to respond to the perceived need while redirecting your loved one to something safer or more appropriate.

 - Redirect if necessary.

 Also, call on the caregiving team at Advanced Home Health Care for a customized, highly skilled, Alzheimer’s care plan.
 Our care professionals are readily available to provide compassionate, professional respite care services for family caregivers who would benefit from taking personal time to refresh and recharge.
-Contact us any time at 800.791.7785 to learn more about our Lee home health services and the surrounding areas we serve in Des Moines, Henry, Louisa, and Van Buren Counties.
+Contact us any time at 800.791.7785 to learn more about our Burlington, IA senior care services and the surrounding areas we serve in Des Moines, Henry, Louisa, and Van Buren counties.